The Lee Pubs and Restaurants

 The Cock & Rabbit was rebuilt and re-sited in 1907 by Arthur Liberty during his re-construction of the village green.
 It replaced a much older pub that allegedly ‘obscured the view from his manor house’.
 Now, surrounded by a garden and sun terrace, this pub has “the appearance of a quintessential English country house”.

-The Cock & Rabbit is undergoing refurbishment with new management.
-It is currently open for drinks Wednesday-Sunday with limited food available at weekends, whilst Café au Lee is open for coffee and cakes.
-A restaurant is planned for the future.
+The Cock & Rabbit is open for drinks Tuesday-Sunday whilst Café au Lee is open for coffee and cakes.
+The restaurant is open Wednesday – Sunday.

 Further information (telephone icon 01494 837540 or facebook icon )